-CCL deeply appreciates the significant contribution by volunteers and supporters to the library service..
+CCL deeply appreciates the contribution by volunteers and supporters to the work we do.

 In 2018, we developed a new Volunteer Policy that will enable a greater level of engagement by the community in the delivery of CCL services.
 It outlines the potential benefits of volunteering and establishes a clear commitment to supporting the National Volunteering Standards.